SAMUEL GUARNACCIA, composition

 - Steve Olson, Conductor

-The Emergent Universe Oratorio premiere was held in the unique Breeding Barn at Shelburne Farms, Vermont, a National Historic Trust building which was at one-time the largest open span wooden structure in America.
+The original Emergent Universe Oratorio premiere was held in the unique Breeding Barn at Shelburne Farms, Vermont, a National Historic Trust building which was at one-time the largest open span wooden structure in America.
 Shelburne Farms is a 1400-acre working farm, and nonprofit environmental education center located on the shores of Lake Champlain.
 Shelburne Farms was a key partner for the event which attracted an audience of over 1,200 people.

 Other Event Partners: